rudileibbrandt/Oaks-snc-preseason/TRAINING_MANUAL.md

 ### "I can't log a workout for next week"

-**Solution**: You can only log workouts for the current week or past weeks.
+**Solution:** You can only log workouts for the current week or past weeks.
 This prevents accidentally logging future workouts.
+Use the week navigation to go back to the current week.

 ### "My workout isn't showing on the Stat Board"

 **Possible causes:**
-1. You didn't click "Finish Workout" - make sure to click the button at the bottom
+1. **You didn't click "Finish Workout"** - Make sure to click the button at the bottom
-2. You're looking at the wrong week - check the week selector
+2. **You're looking at the wrong week** - Check the week selector
-3. The data is still saving - wait a moment and refresh
+3. **The data is still saving** - Wait a moment and refresh the page

+**Solution:** Go back to your workout, make sure all exercises have data, click "Finish Workout", then check the Stat Board again.

 ### "I entered the wrong numbers"

-**Solution**: You can go back and update your workout.
-Just navigate to that week and day, and change the numbers.
-The app will save your changes automatically.
+**Solution:** No problem!
+Just go back to that workout day and week, change the numbers, and click "Finish Workout" again.
+The app will update your data.

 ### "I can't see coaches on the Stat Board"

 **This is normal!** The Stat Board only shows players.
 Coaches can see everyone, but players only see other players.
+This keeps the focus on athlete performance.

+### "The input field loses focus when I type"

+**Solution:** This should be fixed now!
+If it still happens:
+- Make sure you're typing directly into the field
+- Don't click away while typing
+- Try refreshing the page

 ### "I forgot my password"

-**Solution**:
+**Solution:**
 - If you used Google/Microsoft, use their password reset
-- If you used email, use the "Forgot Password" link on the login screen
+- If you used email/password, you'll need to contact your coach (password reset isn't built into the app yet)

 ### "The app is slow or not loading"

 **Solutions:**
 1. Check your internet connection
-2. Refresh the page
+2. Refresh the page (pull down on mobile, or F5 on desktop)
 3. Try closing and reopening the app
 4. Clear your browser cache if problems persist

 ### "I can't find a specific exercise"

-**Solution**: Make sure you're looking at the right day.
+**Solution:** Make sure you're looking at the right day.
 Each exercise is assigned to a specific day:
-- Day 1: Deadlifts, Dips, Lat Pulldowns, etc.
+- **Day 1**: Deadlifts, Dips, Lat Pulldowns, Ab Roll Out, Back Extension
-- Day 2: Split Squats, Bench Press, Rows, etc.
+- **Day 2**: Split Squat Jump, Split Squat Hold, Bench Press, Seated Row
-- Day 3: Squats, Cleans, Bear Crawls, etc.
+- **Day 3**: Squat, Hang Cleans & Press, Bear Crawls, Wall Sits
-- Day 4: Sprints only
+- **Day 4**: Sprints only

+### "I want to change my position"

+**Solution:**
+1. Go to "MY WORKOUTS"
+2. Click the "Update Position" button in the top right
+3. Select your new position (Forward or Back)
+4. Click "Save"

 ---

 ## Quick Reference

-### Keyboard Shortcuts
+### Navigation Shortcuts:
-- None currently - everything is touch/click friendly!
+- **Landing Page** → Click "MY WORKOUTS" or "STAT BOARD"
+- **MY WORKOUTS** → Click "Stat Board" button (top right) to jump to stats
+- **STAT BOARD** → Click back arrow or "MY WORKOUTS" from landing page
+- **Anywhere** → Click "Sign Out" (top right) to log out

-### Important Numbers to Remember
+### Important Numbers:
 - **4 workout days** per week
-- **Last 8 weeks** are used for completion rate
+- **Last 8 weeks** are used for completion rate calculation
 - **Top 10** players shown individually on rankings
 - **80%+** completion rate = Green (excellent)
+- **60-79%** completion rate = Amber (good)
+- **<60%** completion rate = Red (needs improvement)

-### Contact Information
+### Week Format:

-If you need help:
-1. Ask your coach first
-2. Check this manual
-3. Ask a teammate who's been using the app
+- Format: **YYYY-WNN** (e.g., "2025-W47")
+- YYYY = Year (e.g., 2025)
+- W = Week indicator
+- NN = Week number (01-53)
+- Example: "2025-W47" = Year 2025, Week 47

 ---

+## Need Help?

+**If you're stuck:**
+1. **Ask your coach first** - They know the app best
+2. **Check this manual** - It covers most common questions
+3. **Ask a teammate** - Someone who's been using the app
+4. **Try refreshing** - Sometimes that fixes weird issues

+**Remember:** The app is designed to be simple.
+If something seems complicated, you might be overthinking it!
+Just follow the steps in this guide.

+---

 ## Final Thoughts

-This app is designed to help you:
+This app helps you:
-- ✅ Track your progress
+- ✅ **Track your progress** - See your improvement over time
-- ✅ Stay accountable
+- ✅ **Stay accountable** - Complete workouts consistently
-- ✅ Compete with your teammates (in a healthy way!)
+- ✅ **Compete healthily** - See how you compare to teammates
-- ✅ See your improvement over time
+- ✅ **Stay organized** - All your workout data in one place

-Remember: **Consistency beats intensity**.
+**The most important thing:** **Consistency beats intensity!**

 It's better to complete all your workouts at moderate intensity than to go all-out once and skip the rest.
+The Stat Board rewards consistency, not just raw strength.

 **Good luck, and train hard!** 💪

 ---

 *Last Updated: November 2024*
-*Version: 1.0*
+*Version: 2.0 - Complete Screen-by-Screen Guide*